Important notes before installing

 - Allow the board to download and install the latest updates.
 Let the board restart if requested and wait for it to finish the boot process.

-- Download the OnSign TV installer package by opening the web browser and entering the URL below which matches your Raspberry Pi OS:
+- Download the OnSign TV installer package by opening the web browser and entering the URL below, which matches your Raspberry Pi OS:

 - Once the download is finished, install the OnSign TV package.